Bububooo3/matrix-lua/README.md

-Single-file demo code to run in online IDE is [here](https://www.mycompiler.io/new/lua?fork=FrGU7f8Wc1g).
+Single-file demo code to run in online IDE is [here](https://www.mycompiler.io/new/lua?fork=FrGU7f8Wc1g). ----> (Not up-to-date bc imma do more stuff)

 Scroll to bottom to edit runtime code.